indirakalagara/envizi-scope3-ai-assit/readme.md

 ## Envizi AI  Assist

-The AI Assist feature of Envizi uses a natural language processing (NLP) engine to identify the commodity category from spend transaction descriptions that are provided by you in the template, and assigns account styles.
+The AI Assist feature of Envizi uses a natural language processing (NLP) engine to identify the category based on the spend transaction descriptions that are provided by you in the template, and assigns account styles.

 AI Assist will pre-process the spend-based records and assign a mappting Account style.
 The user will review the account styles allocated by AI, and then submit the file for loading directly, or modify the account style allocations manually and re-upload a modified file for loading.

-## Using AI Assit to classify Scope 3 Purchased Goods & Services data

-In this exercise, using AI assist features we will load spend-based data for the Category 1 Purchased goods for our Bank.

-This exercise provide the instructions to capture the data by leveraging AI Assit with two different scenarios.

-   - Scenario 1 : Automatically submit the file processed by AI Assist directly
-   - Scenario 2 : Modify the file processed by AI Assist and submit manually

 ## Download the AI Assit template